daveholst/tool-tuesday/README.md

 - [ ] Rewrite infra in python.
 Currently no m1 support for grpcio (dependency of pulumi via python).
 Due for release Jan 23'
 - [ ] ?Keep a record of previous results - dynamo table?
 - [ ] ?Add a live/tool-archives flag on requests?
+- [ ] Modules not working in lambda so slammed into one file.
+Might be time to do some learnings and fix this :shrug: